|Nutrition Facts (per serving)|

 Transfer the syrup to a small metal bowl and let stand to cool slightly, about 10 minutes.

 Discard the mint leaves.
 You can use the syrup immediately, or let it cool to room temperature.
-Store in a covered glass jar in the refrigerator for up to six months.
+Store in a covered glass jar in the refrigerator for up to one month.

 How to Use Mint Simple Syrup

 - A major reason to whip up a batch of mint syrup is to add it to mint julep cocktails.
 The syrup adds an extra layer of mint flavor while sweetening this famously boozy concoction.
 This removes the need for plain sugar, ensuring that all of the sweetness doesn't settle to the bottom of the glass, requiring lots of stirring.

 - Mint syrup is also handy for making mocktails or "kids' cocktails" for festive occasions and parties—simply add some to taste to sparkling water and garnish with a mint leaf.